-Traveling to Belize from California was quite a chore in itself.
+Traveling to Belize from California was quite a chore.
+Our first

 Ciao.
 I tried their main restaurant in Scottsdale before, and I

-I got the fried chicken and red velvet waffles.
+was pretty impressed.
+I got the fried chicken and red velvet

 Our second layover was at Dallas/Fort Worth International

 Airport.
 It was overnight so I booked a local Doubletree by